m-bo-one/ethereumd-proxy/README.rst

     #ethpconnect=127.0.0.1

     # Local server port for ethereumd-proxy RPC:
-    #ethpport=9575
+    #ethpport=9500

     #
-    # JSON-RPC options (for controlling a running Ethereum/geth process)
+    # JSON-RPC options (for controlling a running ethereum process)
     #

-    # You can use go-ethereum to send commands to Ethereum/geth
+    # You can use go-ethereum to send commands to ethereum
     # running on another host using this option:
     #rpcconnect=127.0.0.1